daffa-pradana/happy5-backend-challenge/README.md

 ## Database Entity Schema

-This schemas will automatically created once the app is running
+These schemas will automatically created once the app is running

 #### **user**